Gratinated Corn with Mayo, Cheese and Chile

 About this recipe

-Gratinated corn takes Mexico's favourite street snack to another level.
+Gratinated corn takes Mexico's favorite street snack to another level.
 Cooked corn cobs are covered with a generous mixture of mayonnaise, crumbled cotija cheese, chili powder and lime juice, then grilled until golden and bubbling.
 It is the sophisticated version of the fairground elote loco.

 History & Origin

 Corn is one of the most sacred foods of Mexican civilisation, venerated since pre-Hispanic times as a symbol of life and abundance.
 Mesoamerican peoples consumed it boiled, roasted and in countless preparations.
 With market trading, the street corn emerged: a cob cooked and sold on a stick, seasoned with whatever the vendor had to hand.
 In modern Mexico, the elote loco of the fairground - slathered with mayonnaise, cheese and chile - became an icon of patron saint festivals and popular fairs throughout the country.
-The gratinated version is a contemporary take that brings the same flavours of street corn to the griddle or oven, transforming them into a more elaborate snack perfect for serving at home.
+The gratinated version is a contemporary take that brings the same flavors of street corn to the griddle or oven, transforming them into a more elaborate snack perfect for serving at home.

 Estimated cost